FreePressUnlimited/Security_HQ/data-in-transit.md

   * [Recommended VPN Service Providers](#recommended-vpn-service-providers)

+* * *

 # BROWSING

 ## **[DuckDuckGo](https://duckduckgo.com/)**

-**WHAT**: Privacy-enhancing search engine (alternative to Google) and browser for mobile and desktop.
+**WHAT**: Privacy-enhancing search engine and browser for mobile and desktop.

+**USEFUL FOR**: Making private searches and browsing online.
+Good alternative to Google, Bink and other commercial search engines that harvest user data.

-**PLATFORM**: [iOS](https://itunes.apple.com/us/app/duckduckgo-privacy-browser/id663592361?mt=8), [Android](https://play.google.com/store/apps/details?id=com.duckduckgo.mobile.android&hl=en), website and cross-platform [browser add-on](https://chrome.google.com/webstore/detail/duckduckgo-privacy-essent/bkdgflcldnnnapblkhphbgpggdiikppg)
+**PLATFORM**: [iOS](https://itunes.apple.com/us/app/duckduckgo-privacy-browser/id663592361?mt=8), [Android](https://play.google.com/store/apps/details?id=com.duckduckgo.mobile.android&hl=en), website and cross-platform [browser add-on](https://chrome.google.com/webstore/detail/duckduckgo-privacy-essent/bkdgflcldnnnapblkhphbgpggdiikppg).

-**COST**: Free
+**COST**: Free.

-**DIFFICULTY**: Easy
+**DIFFICULTY**: Easy.

+**LIMITS**: Using a privacy-enhancing search engine will NOT make you anonymous as it does not protect you against tracking by your internet service provider or some governments.

+**LEARN MORE**: Security Planner's [Advanced Anonymity Guide](https://securityplanner.org/#/tool/advanced-anonymity-security-guides) provides some useful advice on ways to enhance your anonymity online.

 ## **[Firefox Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/)**

-**WHAT**: A Firefox extension that allows you greater control over your privacy.
-Cookies are separated by "container", allowing you to use the web with multiple identities or accounts simultaneously.
+**WHAT**: A Firefox extension.

+**USEFUL FOR**:  Having greater control over your browsing habit.
+The extension separates cookies by "container", allowing you to use the web with multiple identities or accounts simultaneously.

-**PLATFORM**: Firefox browser extension.
-Works across platforms.
+**PLATFORM**: Works on desktop, across platforms.

 **COST**: Free